Anderson acceleration with approximate calculations: applications to scientific computing: Backward stability analysis of approximate least-squares solves for AAR

-The error bound in Equation \eqref{error_bound3} is still impractical because $\sigma_{\min}(\hat{T}_k)$ is not available at iteration $i$, for $i<k$.
-We propose to replace $\sigma_{\min}(\hat{T}_k)$ in \eqref{error_bound3} with a practical heuristic bound. {A choice that uses 1 as the heuristic bound for $\sigma_{\min}(\hat{T}_k)$ has been discussed in the context of GMRES in \cite{simoncini}}, where it is mentioned that this heuristic bound may be occasionally too far from the theoretical bound, {resulting in residuals higher than the prescribed threshold}.
-To address this limitation, the authors in \cite{simoncini} propose replacing 1 with an inexpensive estimate that resorts to an approximation of the minimum non-zero singular value of the matrix $A$.
+The error bound in Equation \eqref{error_bound3} is still impractical because $\sigma_{\min}(\hat{T}_k)$, unlike $\mathbf{r}^i$, is not computable at iteration $i$, for $i<k$.
+We propose to replace $\sigma_{\min}(\hat{T}_k)$ in \eqref{error_bound3} with a practical heuristic bound. {A choice that uses 1 as the heuristic bound for $\sigma_{\min}(\hat{T}_k)$ has been discussed in the context of GMRES \cite{simoncini}}, where it is mentioned that this heuristic bound may be occasionally too far from the theoretical bound, {resulting in residuals higher than the prescribed threshold}.
+To address this limitation, it was proposed \cite{simoncini} to replace 1 with an inexpensive estimate that resorts to an approximation of the minimum non-zero singular value of the matrix $A$.
 In this work, we propose to combine the original heuristic bound that uses 1 at the numerator with a check on the monotonicity of the residual norm across consecutive AA steps.
-In fact, theoretical results in \cite{lupo_pasini_convergence_2019} ensure that for exact calculations Full AAR produces a sequence of AA updates that monotonically decreases the residual under Assumption~\ref{FullrankAssumption}.
+In fact, theoretical results \cite{lupo_pasini_convergence_2019} ensure that for exact calculations Full AAR produces a sequence of AA updates that monotonically decreases the residual under Assumption~\ref{FullrankAssumption}.
 If the approximate calculations cause the residual norm to stagnate between two consecutive AA updates, we use this as an indication that the last approximate AA step may have injected too large errors in the calculations.
 To attempt recovering the monotonic decrease, we thus propose to revert to the previous AA iterate and then take the AA step again with more accurate least-squares solutions.
 This consideration allows us to propose the following practical guideline for {adaptively} adjusting the accuracy of the calculations at each iteration, {while} still ensuring convergence of the numerical scheme within a prescribed residual tolerance. {

 \begin{remark} Let us denote the appropriately adjusted heuristic error estimate as

 where $\gamma_i>0$ for any iteration $i$ with $i\le k$.